fpserg/RealMe/docs/PRODUCT/REALM_ROLES.md

 He records setbacks without condemnation.

+---

 ## Philosophy

-The Realm grows stronger through continuity.
+The World grows stronger through continuity.

 Small acts of stewardship matter more than isolated moments of brilliance.